First Presbyterian Church (Glens Falls, New York)

 First Presbyterian Church is a historic Presbyterian church at 402-410 Glen Street in Glens Falls, New York.
-It was built in 1927 and is a substantial stone, Neo-gothic-style church in a cruciform plan.
+Completed in 1929, this church took three years to build.
+It is a substantial stone Neo-gothic-style church in a cruciform plan.
 It was designed by architect Ralph Adams Cram (1863-1942).

 It was the spiritual home to former Representative Gerald B.H.
 Solomon, and his funeral was held in the building.
-It was attended by Speaker Dennis Hastert, Governor George Pataki, and other representatives.
+Philanthropist, Charles R. Wood attended and his funeral service was in 2004.
+It was also attended by Speaker Dennis Hastert, Governor George Pataki, and other representatives.

-It was added to the National Register of Historic Places in 1984.
+The church was added to the National Register of Historic Places in 1984.

+Explore the church's website for info on services, ministries, and more.